 Porokeratosis is a clonal disorder of keratinization characterized by one or more atrophic patches surrounded by a clinically and histologically distinctive hyperkeratotic ridgelike border called the cornoid lamella.
+Historically, porokeratosis is a misnomer that was erroneously coined on the assumptions that cornoid lamellae emerged from pores of the sweat glands.
 Multiple clinical variants of porokeratosis are recognized.
 Malignancies, typically squamous cell carcinomas, may develop within lesions of porokeratosis.

 The most common forms of porokeratosis are as follows:

 A patient may develop more than one type of porokeratosis simultaneously or consecutively.

 Less commonly reported clinical entities that share the histopathologic characteristic of cornoid lamellation include the following:

 Clonal proliferation of atypical keratinocytes showing abnormal terminal keratinocyte differentiation leads to the formation of the cornoid lamella.
 Cornoid lamellation is typically seen in porokeratosis, where it corresponds to the threadlike scale present at the lesional border.
 This expands peripherally and forms the raised boundary between abnormal and normal keratinocytes.
 The atypical keratinocytes show abnormal differentiation but do not show an increased rate of proliferation.[11, 12]